sfepy/example_perfusion_BD2B/doc/index.rst

-.. example_poropiezo documentation master file, created by sphinx-quickstart on Thu Mar 12 09:03:54 2020.
+.. example_BD2B documentation master file, created by sphinx-quickstart on Thu Mar 12 09:03:54 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.